milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 How you can reach us

-If you would like to ask about or have concerns about how we process your personal information, please contact Shopify Support.
-If you want to make a request relating to your personal information, please contact us using the methods set out in the section immediately above.
+If you would like to ask about or have concerns about how we process your Personal Data, please contact Shopify Support.
+If you want to make a request relating to your Personal Data, please contact us using the methods set out in the section immediately above.